 If the result Stopped Too Soon, Too Noisy or Poor Probe Fit is achieved, retest checking that the probe ear piece is firmly inserted into the test cavity and that the noise conditions within the room are acceptable for a test to be conducted.
-Continue to retest until a No Valid OAE result is given.
+Continue to retest until either a No Valid OAE or a Pass result is given.